kwong0419/Memmit/README.md

 - Create a submemmit community
 - Search for filtered posts based on which submemmit they are listed under
 - View a submemmit and its posts
+- Add or delete comment on a memmit post
+- Upvote or downvote a memmit post